green64/jekyll-blog/_posts/2019-12-17-zebra-is-the-new-unicorn.markdown

 But that was so 2017.
 Today I'd shift gears and talk about the less-flashy-but-still-sassy benefits of adding a zebra to the team.
 Because even if you're selling some very common-sense virtues &mdash; practicality, cooperation, sustainability &mdash; who doesn't love a compelling sales pitch?

 You don't have to be a flying horse to have a unique skill set.
-It's a veritable no-brainer that companies in which employees band together can outdazzle the every-unicorn-for-himselfers.
-And when it comes to choosing whether to be ethical or profitable, the real black-and-white stripes on a real zebra are allegorical proof you can have both.
+It's a veritable no-brainer that startups in which employees band together can outdazzle the every-unicorn-for-himselfers.
+And when it comes to choosing whether to be ethical or profitable, the black-and-white stripes on real zebras are allegorical proof you can have both.

 [Back to Fresh Perspective](https://www.samanthamccallfp18.com){:target="_blank"}